 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-Wipe down the mounting surfaces with a clean rag. - 5.
-Using the ledge feature, place the module into the appropriate location on the valve adapter.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
+Clean the mounting surfaces. - 5.
+Place the module into the appropriate location on the valve adapter.
 Align the module with the valve adapter using the dowels in the bottom of the ledge feature. - 6.
-Apply Loctite 242 to the supplied M6 socket head cap screws.
-Using a 5 mm hex key, install the (2) M6 socket head cap screws securing the module to the valve adapter and tighten to 70 in-lbs (7.9 Nm). - 7.
-Connect the valve adapter proximity sensor cable to (S1) and valve adapter pressure sensor cable to (S2) connections on the module. - 8.
-Connect the (L) Lock, (U) Unlock, and (R1 and R2) RTL sensor cable connectors to the module. - 9.
-Connect the 5-pin power cable, measurement cable, and PROFINET cable connectors to the module. - 10.
-Connect ground to FE grounding terminal. - 11.
-The module will automatically get the name and IP address assigned. - 12.
-After a few seconds, it should be operating on the network. - 13.
-Safely resume normal operation.
+Apply Loctite 242 to the supplied (2) M6 socket head cap screws.
+Install the (2) M6 socket head screws securing the module to the valve adapter using a 5 mm Allen wrench.
+Tighten to 70 in-lbs (7.9 Nm). - 7.
+If fasteners do not have pre-applied adhesive, apply Loctite 242 to the supplied M6 socket head cap screws.
+Install the (2) M6 socket head cap screws securing the module to the valve adapter and tighten to 70 in-lbs (7.9 Nm). - 8.
+Connect the valve adapter proximity sensor cable to (S1) and valve adapter pressure sensor cable to (S2) connections on the module. - 9.
+Connect the (L) Lock, (U) Unlock, and (R1 and R2) RTL sensor cable connectors to the module. - 10.
+Connect the 5-pin power cable and PROFINET cable connectors to the module. - 11.
+Remove the 8 mm set screw from the FE ground terminal using a 5 mm hex key. - 12.
+Connect the ground to the FE grounding terminal using a M8 customer supplied fastener. - 13.
+The module will automatically get the name and IP address assigned. - 14.
+After a few seconds, it should be operating on the network. - 15.
+After the procedure is complete, resume normal operation.